byui-cse/cse450-course/source/module-01/exploration-02.md

 As with our previous data explorations, this assignment uses [Google Colab](http://colab.research.google.com).
 For more information on using Google Colab, including how to submit assignments with it, please see the information in [Data Exploration 01](./exploration-01.html)

-!!!note "Seaborn Version"
-	If you're trying to use a visualization in this assignment that you read about in the Seaborn documentation, but which gives you an error about being unavailable, it might be because that function was added in a more recent version than the one Google Colab uses by default.

-	You can see what version of seaborn you have installed in your Colab runtime with this commands:

-		import seaborn as sns
-		sns.__version__

-	The [What's New in Each Version Page](https://seaborn.pydata.org/whatsnew.html) tells you what has been added with each version, so you can see if what you're trying to use is too recent.

-	If you want to upgrade the version of seaborn used by your runtime, which will give you access to the latest features, you can issue a command using the `!` prefix:

-		!pip install seaborn --upgrade

-	Once this command finishes, the runtime will likely tell you that you need to restart the runtime for that change to take affect.
-This will also require you to re-run all of your code cells, which can result in reimporting an older version of seaborn again.

-	To get around this issue, put the upgrade command in your very first cell, restart the runtime, then run all your cells.

-	If you don't need or want to use the latest version of seaborn, you can ignore this information.

 ## Assignment

 You're working as a data analyst at a cereal marketing company in New York.